 Functional Performance Status II for all Functional Groups

 Confirm normal functioning of the DUT at 13.5 V. Apply 27 V to all DUT supply voltage lines for 1 minute.
 Return the DUT to 13.5 V and confirm normal operation.
-Refer to LP-388C-XX for CG test procedure.

 8.3 Load Dump